 Once we knew that we were going to make a trip to Iguazu Falls happen (you know this when you commit money to the cause), we also knew that we wanted to experience both the Argentina and Brazil sides.
 So that meant that we had to abide by the Visa and Passport Requirements for both countries.

-When we booked our trip, all we needed was our passport to enter Argentina.
+When we booked our trip in 2007, all we needed was our passport to enter Argentina.
 There was no Visa requirement for US citizens at the time.
-However, there has since been a reciprocity fee instituted for US citizens years after our trip.
-You’ll have to consult the Argentina government sites for the latest requirements.
+However, Argentina has since instituted a reciprocity fee in 2008, but then they suspended it in 2016.
+Such policies could just as easily change again so for the latest information, you may want to consult the Argentina government sites for the latest requirements.
+As a courtesy, the US State Department may have up-to-date information on this kind of stuff as well.

-As for the entry requirements for Brazil, there was a Visa required to enter Brazil.
+As for the entry requirements for Brazil, there was a Visa required to enter Brazil when we made our trip.
 Visas are basically permission by the host nation to permit a foreign national to enter the country.
 It was basically a stamp on a page of our passport signaling that the Brazilian authorities endorsed our visit to their country.
 So we needed at least a blank page to accommodate this Visa on our passport.
 The passport also had to be valid for at least 6 months after the end of our trip.

 However, in order to secure this Visa, we first had to apply for a Tourist Visa.
 This was doable through the Brazilian Consulate, which required an application fee of $110 USD in Postal Service Money Order only at the time of our application.
 The turnaround time was said to be 10-15 business days, which meant that we would be without our passport for at least 2-3 weeks!